Five different pairs of shoes?! Do you really need five different pairs of agility shoes?!

 1. Running Shoes (with tread)

 This probably seems obvious, but running shoes come in a variety of tread options.
 I have found that your running shoes with a lot of tread are the best for outdoor trials on surfaces such as sand and loose/dry grass.
 I personally prefer the Saucony brand, but almost every brand of athletic shoe has some good options!

-The newest trend for agility shoes with GREAT tread is the Salomon Speed Cross.
+The newest trend for agility shoes is the Salomon Speed Cross.
 They come in both Men’s and Women’s and in a variety of colors.
 Check out some examples below: